 We created a simple Would You Rather Game that you can play as a fun activity to get to know your students.
 You can find it in our Resource Library or we can send you a copy when you join our email list.

-We use these Back to School Discussion Cards for Grade 1-3 or for Back to School Discussion Cards Grades 4-6 all year long, but they’re perfect for the beginning of each day whether you’re meeting online or face to face.
+We use these Back to School Discussion Cards for Grade 1-3.
+We also have Back to School Discussion Cards Grades 4-6 which can be found in our TpT Store and Brain Ninjas Shop.
+They can be used all year long, but they’re perfect for the beginning of each day whether you’re meeting online or face to face.

 Plan for the Inevitable